BhargavShekokar3425/threads_synchronization_OS/README.md

 # threads_synchronization_OS

-This README provides a concise implementation guide for the xv6 project tasks (Parts A–D).
-Use this as a checklist while coding and testing.

 Goals (high level)
 - Part A: Implement waitpid syscall — allow a process to wait for a specific child PID.